bergano65/azure-docs.ru-ru/articles/active-directory/develop/msal-net-use-brokers-with-xamarin-apps.md

 ---
-title: Использование Microsoft Authenticator или Microsoft Intune корпоративный портал в приложениях Xamarin iOS и Android
+title: Use Microsoft Authenticator or Microsoft Intune Company Portal on Xamarin iOS and Android applications
 titleSuffix: Microsoft identity platform
-description: Узнайте, как перенести приложения Xamarin iOS, которые могут использовать Microsoft Authenticator из библиотеки аутентификация Azure AD для .NET (ADAL.NET) в библиотеку проверки подлинности Майкрософт для .NET (MSAL.NET).
+description: Learn how to migrate Xamarin iOS applications that can use Microsoft Authenticator from the Azure AD Authentication Library for .NET (ADAL.NET) to the Microsoft Authentication Library for .NET (MSAL.NET)
 documentationcenter: dev-center-name
 author: jmprieur
 manager: CelesteDG